The master bathroom is very, very close to finished! I still need my heated floor hooked up but otherwise, it’s done!

 Enough about the cat.
 Now for some bathroom reveal….

 The paint color is Behr Perfect Silver and I LOVE it.
 It’s a perfect neutral gray and it looks awesome with the gray grout.
 The little rugs are from home goods and the gray towels are cheapy ones from Target but I wanted something to finish off the room.
-We got the Original Frameless Shower Doors.
-I have towel rings for either side of the sink and special hand towels to share but they aren’t quite ready.
+We got the Original Frameless Shower Doors and the towel rings for either side of the sink and special hand towels from this Essendon bathrooms renovations company.

 Now we wait for the shower enclosure.
 Another week and a half until it comes in and then hopefully just another couple days until it’s installed.
 We hired out the shower enclosure.
 Those pieces of glass are HEAVY and it’s hard to find a supplier who will sell direct.

 I can’t wait to see the final result!